 - b.
-During working hours, the Employee Representatives shall be allowed to handle complaints and grievances or other Association duties under this Agreement.
+During working hours, the Employee Representatives shall be allowed to handle complaints and grievances or other Association duties under this Agreement with the proper Employer Representative.
 Employee Representatives shall suffer no loss in compensation for time spent in the pursuit of their Employee Representative duties.
-Employee Representatives shall be granted reasonable time not to exceed five (5) hours per week for the purposes provided in this section.
-Such time will be documented on time sheets.
-The Association will endeavor to use the most economical method possible in providing representation. - c.
-Upon the concurrence of the department head and when the normal flow of work will not be seriously disrupted, the Employee Representative will be allowed to confer periodically and for a reasonable length of time with Employees to work out solutions to problems on matters not deemed critical but which, because of convenience to both management and labor, can be moved toward resolution. - d.
-Time spent by Employee Representatives on Association/representational activities will not count towards over-time unless authorized by the Employer.
+Employee Representatives shall be granted reasonable time not to exceed four (4) hours per week for the purposes provided in this section.
+Such time will be documented on time sheets. - c.
+Upon the concurrence of the department head and when the normal flow of work will not be seriously disrupted, the Employee Representative will be allowed to confer periodically and for a reasonable length of time with Employer Representatives to work out solutions to problems on matters not deemed critical but which, because of convenience to both management and labor, can be moved toward resolution.

-Section 4.
-Union Business Leave
+Section 5.
+Association Leave

-Employees granted Union Business Leave shall be paid for their leave time, shall not have any leave account debited, and shall not be required to make up the time.
-Reasonable notice of leave shall be provided to the Employer of not less than seven (7) days prior to the scheduled leave when possible.
+Employees granted Association leave shall be paid for their leave time, shall not have any leave account debited, and shall not be required to make up the time.
+Reasonable notice of leave shall be provided to the Employer of not less than two (2) business days prior to the scheduled leave when possible.
 Association leave shall be granted in the following situations:

 - a.
-Employee members of the KBEA negotiating committee shall receive Union Business Leave for all time necessary for the conduct of contract negotiations, including reasonable time for negotiating committee meetings outside of the negotiations themselves. - b.
-Union Business Leave shall be granted for all reasonable time necessary to process grievances, including arbitrations, for grievants, Employee Representatives and elected Association officers who may be involved, and witnesses. - c.
-Elected KBEA Officers and Employee Representatives shall be granted up to sixteen (16) hours per calendar year of Union Business Leave to attend Association sponsored training. - d.
-Elected Association officers (President, Vice President, Secretary, & Treasurer) and appointed committee members shall be granted a reasonable amount of Union Business Leave for the purpose of conducting Association business.
-Such time shall not normally exceed five (5) hours per week. - e.
-Time spent by Employee Representatives on Union Business will not count towards over-time unless authorized by the Employer. - f.
-At no time shall the use of Union Business Leave create an inability for the Employer to provide the basic services of a department.
+Employee members of the KBEA negotiating committee shall receive Association leave for all time necessary for the conduct of contract negotiations, including reasonable time for negotiating committee meetings outside of the negotiations themselves. - Association leave shall be granted for all reasonable time necessary to process grievances, including arbitrations, for grievants, Employee Representatives and elected Association officers who may be involved, and witnesses. - c.
+Elected KBEA Officers and Employee Representatives shall be granted up to sixteen (16) hours per calendar year of Association leave to attend Association sponsored training. - d.
+Elected Association officers (President, Vice President, Secretary, & Treasurer) and appointed committee members shall be granted a reasonable amount of Association leave for the purpose of conducting Association business.
+Such time shall not normally exceed five (5) hours per week.